GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/01-configure-git/index.md

 title: "Configure GIT"
 ---

-Start by configuring Git.
+To use Git, you first need to setup your username and email.

+Run the following commands to do so.

-Setup your username (replace John Doe, with your real name)
+replace John Doe, with your real name, if you want to use that.

 ```terminal:execute
 prefix: Run
 title: Setup username
 command: git config --global user.name "John Doe"
 ```

-Setup your email (replace johndoe@example.com, with your real email)
+Do the same for email.
 ```terminal:execute
 prefix: Run
 title: Setup email
 command: git config --global user.email johndoe@example.com
 ```

 Set the default branch name.
 If you don't change it, then it will be master in this version.

-But there is a trend towards using main instead.
+There is a trend towards using main instead of master, due to the reference to "master & slave".
-To change it to main, run the following command.

 ```terminal:execute
 prefix: Run
 title: Set default branch